DITRA-Heat Testing & Alert Devices

-Schluter requires 3 tests for a 10 year warranty, and a 4th test for an additional 5 years.
-We push 3 sets of tests at 3 different times during a wire installation.
-We do this because a resistance alert device will only tell you one thing - has a wire been completely cut.
+We do this because a resistance alert device will only tell you one thing - has the wire been completely cut.
 There is further damage that can happen to a wire that will affect its performance and life without an alert device ever ‘screaming’ at you.

 ANATOMY OF A WIRE

 Every wire will have two conductors on the cold lead end, which plug into the LOAD side of the thermostat.
 Every wire will have a black conductor, regardless of 120 or 240 volt.
-A 120 volt wire will have a black with a white or yellow, and every 240 volt wire will have a black with a red.
-Visually I can tell what voltage the wire is just by the color of the insulation around the conductors.
+Visually, I can tell what voltage the wire rating is by the color of the insulation around the conductors.

 Cold Splice is referring to the knuckle junction - or splice - where the cold leads meets the heating conductors, or the gray part of the cable.
 This MUST be embedded under the tile in thinset mortar as it does heat up from this point to the end of the wire.